edhirst/MODAnalyzer/README.md

  - Compile everything with `make`.

 ### Workflow Instructions

- - First, we run the skimmer to filter those N MOD files you produced to get only those files for which the correct trigger fired.
-This is accomplished by the Python script `utilities/skim.py`.
-This script takes two arguments- a path to the directory that contains all the MOD files and another path to the directory where you'd like to store the skimmed files.

-   ```
-   python ./utilities/skim.py /home/opendata/eos/opendata/cms/Run2010B/Jet/MOD/Apr21ReReco-v1/0000/ /home/opendata/eos/opendata/cms/Run2010B/Jet/SKIM/Apr21ReReco-v1/0000/
-   ```

-    This step maintains the same directory structure as the input directory except MOD replaced with SKIM.
-That's why you do not need to enter an output directory.
-It will also output an error log in the same directory.

- - Next, we run the analyzer.
+ - First, we run the analyzer.
 We use the Python script `utilities/analyze.py` for general data analysis.
-This script will run the executable `bin/analyze` M times for M "skimmed" MOD files.
-This script takes two arguments:
+This script will run the executable `bin/analyze` M times for M MOD files.
+This script has three required arguments and two optional arguments.

-   1. path to the directory that holds the skimmed files.
+   1. [required] If running 2011 data, a path to the directory of where the MOD files.
+If running simulated data, a path to the directory where the QCD data sets are.
-   2. path to a filename to write the analyzed data into.
+   2. [required] Folder path to output the dat files into.
+   3. [required] '2011' if running 2011 data and 'sim' if running simulated data
+   4. [optional] To limit number of arguments, use flag '-number_events'.
+By default, the analysis is run on all the events in the file.
+   5. [optional] If your 2011lumibyls.csv file (which is necessary to get luminosity information for 2011 data) lives somewhere else besides the main directory, use flag '-2011_lumi_file' to specify its location.

    ```
-     python ./utilities/analyze.py /home/opendata/eos/opendata/cms/Run2010B/Jet/SKIM/Apr21ReReco-v1/0000/ /home/Documents/analyzed_data.dat
+   python ./utilities/analyze.py /home/opendata/eos/opendata/cms/eos/opendata/cms/Run2011A/Jet/MOD/12Oct2013-v1/20000/ /home/prekshan/Documents/opendata_output/ 2011 -number_events 1000 -2011_lumi_file /home/prekshan/Downloads/2011lumibyls.csv
    ```

-     If you would like to analyze particle flow candidates, use the script `utilities/analyze_pfc.py` with the same two  arguments.
+- The output of running this script will be the following files:

+   1. N or 2N files depending on whether you ran 2011 or simulated data
+   2. If running 2011 data, you will get a 'effective_luminosity_by_jet.csv' file that will be used in the plotting.
+   3. If running simulated data, you will get a 'event_count_by_pythia_and_mod.csv' that will be used in the plotting.

  - Finally, we are ready to produce plots.
 Note that the plotting framework makes use of [matplotlib](http://matplotlib.org/ "matplotlib") and [rootpy](http://rootpy.org/ "rootpy") so please make sure these are installed.

 To run the plotting, first run the Python script `python/parse.py`.
-This will produce a data.root and data_log.root files with the histogram templates.
 This script takes two arguments:

-   1. path to the directory to hold the data.root and data_log.root.
-   2. path to a filename to read the analyzed_data from.
+   1. path to where all your dat files are located.
+   2. path to an output directory where your plots will be produced

+  Make sure the csv files produced in the previous software are in the same directory as where you are running your command from.

      ```
-     python ./python/parse.py /home/Documents/cms-opendata-plots/ /home/Documents/analyzed_data.dat
+     python ./python/parse.py /home/preksha/Documents/cms-opendata-dat/ /home/preksha/Documents/MODAnalyzer/plots/

      ```
-   Next, to produce the actual plots, run the script `python/plots.py` using the same arguments as for `python/parse.py`.
+   Next, to produce the actual plots, run the script `python/plots.py` using the path where you want your plots produced.

      ```
-     python ./python/parse.py /home/Documents/cms-opendata-plots/ /home/Documents/analyzed_data.dat
+     python ./python/plots.py /home/preksha/Documents/mengproject/MODAnalyzer/plots/

      ```

-   If you would like to perform plotting for PFCs, run the Python script `python/pfc_parse.py` and then run `python/plots.py` with the same arguments as before.
-Make sure to uncomment the lines in plots.py producing the parsed_pfc_hists if you would like to plot the PFC observables.
  Furthermore, to generate plots for additional variables, you can modify or add in create_multi_page_plot commands to `python/plots.py`.
 See `python/plots.py` for examples of linear, log, and PFC plot outputs.
 Plots currently get output into the plots/version 1 subdirectory.
 Change the default_dir in `python/plots.py` if you would like to modify this, making sure the directory exists.

 ## TODO
 - [ ] Fix plot formatting.